asip/nuxt-payjp-checkout-sample-app/README.md

+# PAY.JP Checkout Sample App with Nuxt 3

-# Nuxt 3 Minimal Starter
+## Nuxt 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.